steph72/fcio-tutorial/docs/README.md

 <img src="tut2.png" width="400"/><br/>

 You have just configured a MEGA65 FCM screen and displayed some text and a pretty picture on it... with just 16 lines of code!
-Behind the scenes, FCIO takes care of loading your file into extended memory (it doesn't use up any additional memory in the first 64k), organizing palette space and actually drawing the image.
+Behind the scenes, *fcio* takes care of loading your file into extended memory (it doesn't use up any additional memory in the first 64k), organizing palette space and actually drawing the image.

 ## 5. Excursion: Making life easier